PHart3/2-groups-agda/HoTT-Agda/README.md

 ### Homotopy (directory `theorems/homotopy/`)

-This directory contains a proof of Whitehead's theorem, which updates Dan Licata's old hott-agda proof.
+This directory contains a concise proof of the fact that a pointed map f between connected types is an equivalence as soon as Loop f is an equivalence.

 Citation
 --------